 Heart Action Potentials

 Hearts have spikes too!
-Using the Heart & Brain SpikerShield, you can now view your own heart in action.
+Using the Heart & Brain SpikerShield, perform a heart rate experiment to see your own heart beat!

 Yes, Eyes generate electrical signals!
-Using the Heart & Brain SpikerShield, you can see the movement of your eyes and also build interfaces related to blinks and eye movements..
+Using the Heart & Brain SpikerShield, you can see the movement of your eyes and also build interfaces related to blinks and eye movements...
+Experiment to find the optimal EOG electrode placement

 With our Heart & Brain SpikerShield, you can measure the electrical rhythms of your own brain and see the difference when your eyes are open vs closed.